 Endometriosis is a commonly painful condition characterized by the misplaced overgrowth of endometrial tissue, which is supposed to grow on the inside of the uterus but starts growing on the outside instead.
 In some rare, extreme cases, this tissue will spread outside the pelvic region.

 However, the misplaced tissue will continue to act as a “normal” endometrial tissue should, so it will thicken, break, and bleed at the appropriate times of each menstrual cycle.
 Depending on where it is located, this can cause a particularly copious bleeding or an acute pain, because it may not be able to exit the body and will become trapped, causing clots or tender spots around the pelvic area.

 The tissue overgrowth typical of endometriosis can interfere with a woman's ability to conceive and get pregnant (subfertility and infertility).
 In the U.S., it is one of the top three causes for fertility problems, but it is also one of the top three most easily treated ones.
 Other complications that can arise from it are anemia, because of the chronic heavy bleeding, and more rarely, depression among women who deal with extreme versions of the pain it causes.
 It had also been linked to a slightly higher chance of giving birth prematurely.
-However, it is important to note that most women with endometriosis who get pregnant succeed in carrying them to term, and without major complications or long-term consequences for the child.
+However, it is important to note that most women attempting to get pregnant with endometriosis succeed in doing so without major complications or long-term consequences for the child.

 The American Society of Reproductive Medicine has classified endometriosis into 4 stages, based on their degree of severity, with stage I being the least amount of growth and IV being the most.